 Once you have identified the quadrant that each feature falls into, you can then prioritize the features by quadrant.
 Once you have this in place, you can start to build out your product roadmap and development timeline.

-Your Product Management prioritization Roadmap is your product's North Star.
+Your product prioritization Roadmap is your product's North Star.

 When building your roadmap, you should always start with your product vision and then work backward.
 This will ensure that every item on your roadmap is in alignment with your overall product goals.